ldocull/MaslowDue/README.md

 ![Circuit Adaptations](https://i.imgur.com/yb33BBk.png)

+Modifications can be made using a prototype shield like the [RobotDyn - Mega Protoshield Prototype Shield with Mini breadboard, for Arduino Mega 2560](https://smile.amazon.com/RobotDyn-Protoshield-Prototype-breadboard-Assembled/dp/B071JDRGGR/ref=sr_1_3?keywords=mega%202560%20proto%20shield&qid=1552842751&s=gateway&sr=8-3).
+This prevents any cutting or patching made directly to the Maslow Motor Shield or the Arduino Due.

 # User Interface
 The Maslow Due system uses [GRBL](https://github.com/gnea/grbl) at its core therefore, any GRBL sender application will work with the Maslow Due firmware.
 The default data rate is 38400 and mode is GRBL0.